by Calculated Risk on 3/26/2018 09:28:00 AM

-From the Chicago Fed: Index Points to a Pickup in Economic Growth in October
+From the Chicago Fed: Index points to a pickup in economic growth in February

-Led by improvements in production-related indicators, the Chicago Fed National Activity Index (CFNAI) rose to +0.65 in October from +0.36 in September.
-One of the four broad categories of indicators that make up the index increased from September, but three of the four categories made positive contributions to the index in October.
-The index’s three-month moving average, CFNAI-MA3, increased to +0.28 in October from +0.01 in September.This graph shows the Chicago Fed National Activity Index (three month moving average) since 1967.
+Led by improvements in production-related indicators, the Chicago Fed National Activity Index (CFNAI) rose to +0.88 in February from +0.02 in January.
+All four broad categories of indicators that make up the index increased from January, and three of the four categories made positive contributions to the index in February.
+The index’s three-month moving average, CFNAI-MA3, increased to +0.37 in February from +0.16 in January.This graph shows the Chicago Fed National Activity Index (three month moving average) since 1967.

 Click on graph for larger image.